NEONScience/NEON-Data-Skills/_posts/data-institutes/setup/2016-01-01-setup-git-dir.md

 <a href="https://desktop.github.com/" target="_blank"> GitDesktop </a>
 is a GUI (one of many) for
 using GitHub that is free and available for both Mac and Windows operating systems.
-We will only teach how to use Git through command line, and not support use of GitDesktop (or any other GUI), however, you are welcome to check it out and use it if you would like to.
+In NEON Data Skills workshops & Data Institutes will only teach how to use Git through command line, and not support use of GitDesktop (or any other GUI), however, you are welcome to check it out and use it if you would like to.
 {: .notice}